fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ReactDOM.render(element, document.getElementById("root"));
 ```

-In the example we have a component called <i>Welcome</i>, to which we want to pass a <i>name</i> prop, that is then printed out.
+In the example we have a component called <i>Welcome</i>, to which we want to pass a <i>name</i> prop, that is then rendered.
 We know that the  <i>name</i> prop should be a string and we use the [prop-types](https://www.npmjs.com/package/prop-types) package introduced in [part 5](/en/part5/props_children_and_proptypes#prop-types) to be able to receive hints about component's desired prop types and warnings for invalid prop types.

 With the help of TypeScript we don't need the <i>prop-types</i> package anymore to define prop types, because we can define the types with the help of TypeScript itself by using the _FunctionComponent_ type or it's shorter alias _FC_.

  When using TypeScript with React components, the type annotations look a bit different than with other TypeScript code.
 We basically add a type for the component variable, instead of the function and it's props. _React.FunctionComponent_ is a so called [generic](https://www.typescriptlang.org/docs/handbook/generics.html) type, to which you can pass a type as a sort of argument, that it then uses in the final type.

-The type declaration for _React.FC_ and _React.FunctionComponent_ looks like the following:
+The type declaration for _React.FC_ and _React.FunctionComponent_ look like the following:

 ```js
 type FC<P = {}> = FunctionComponent<P>;